awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 ## Step 1: Registering the cluster<a name="connector-connecting"></a>

 You can connect an external Kubernetes cluster to Amazon EKS with AWS CLI and the AWS Management Console\.
 This process involves two steps: registering the cluster with Amazon EKS and applying a YAML manifest file to enable connectivity\.
+You must have the 2 roles described in [Required IAM roles for Amazon EKS Connector](eks-connector.md#connector-iam-permissions)\.
+To view the cluster, follow [Granting access to a user to view a cluster](connector-grant-access.md)\.

 ------
 #### [ AWS CLI ]

 **Prerequisite**
-`AWS CLI` must be installed\.
-To install it or upgrade, see [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
++ AWS CLI must be installed\.
+To install it or upgrade, see [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.<a name="connect-cluster-eksctl"></a>

-Connect a cluster to your default Region\.<a name="connect-cluster-eksctl"></a>
+**To register your cluster with the AWS CLI**

-1. Register your external Kubernetes cluster with Amazon EKS\.
-For the Connector configuration, specify your Amazon EKS Connector agent IAM role\.
-For more information, see [Required IAM permissions for Amazon EKS Connector](eks-connector.md#connector-iam-permissions)\.
+1. For the Connector configuration, specify your Amazon EKS Connector agent IAM role\.
+For more information, see [Required IAM roles for Amazon EKS Connector](eks-connector.md#connector-iam-permissions)\.

    ```
    aws eks register-cluster \